docker/labs/windows/modernize-traditional-apps/modernize-aspnet/part-3.md

  microsoft/mssql-server-windows-express
 ```

 In the `docker run` command we start the container in the background with the `detached` option, and `publish` the standard SQL Server port 1433, so we can connect to SQL Server outside of Docker.
-We use enviornment variables to specify a password for the SA user account (which match the crfedentials in the Web.config file for the application), and accept the licence agreement.
+We use environment variables to specify a password for the SA user account (which match the credentials in the Web.config file for the application), and accept the licence agreement.
 Lastly we give the container the name `sql-server` which means other containers in the same Docker network will be able to reach the database using that host name.

 The database is the only dependency for version 1 of the app, so now we can run it.